Here are answers to some frequently asked questions about the SkyDrive desktop app for Windows. Get the free app

 If you use a lot of storage space on SkyDrive, it might take a long time to download all your files when you first install the SkyDrive app.
-For tips on maximizing the transfer speed, see Storage plans: Common subscription and billing questions.
+For tips on maximizing the transfer speed, see Maximize upload and download speed.

 When you install the SkyDrive desktop app for Windows on a PC, that PC appears on SkyDrive, in the left pane under PCs.
 This is how you can access the PC's files and folders that aren’t saved in your SkyDrive folder.
 When you browse a PC remotely, you might be asked to enter a verification code.
 For more info about using the Fetch files feature to access files remotely, see Fetch files on your PC.

 To remove a PC from SkyDrive, select the PC and then click Remove PC.